-Technical Committee (TC) Methods for Testing and Specification (MTS)
+Technical Committee (TC) Methods for Testing and Specification (MTS) Activity Report 2019

-Chairman: Dirk Tepelmann, Spirent Communications
+Chair: Dirk Tepelmann, Spirent Communications

 Responsible for the identification and definition of advanced specification and testing methods, which take advantage of formal approaches and innovative techniques to improve the efficiency and economics of both the description of the standard and the development of associated test specifications.